Since when has 3 percent success been good?

 Don’t get me wrong.
-I’ve also been using “gated content” as a lead generation tool, and sadly, often only see a 3% or 4% conversion rate.
+I’ve also been using “gated content” as a lead generation tool, and sadly, often only see a 3 percent or 4 percent conversion rate.
 However, this tactic is becoming less effective with time, as a few things are happening:

-- Millenials are beginning to enter leadership positions and are starting to make more purchasing decisions.
-The graphic at right, compliments of SnapApp, shows that millennials generally turn to more relational channels (social media and personal referrals) instead of typical corporate websites (i.e., landing pages).
+- Millennials are entering leadership positions left and right, and are starting to make more purchasing decisions.
+The graphic, compliments of SnapApp, shows that millennials generally turn to more relational channels (social media and personal referrals) instead of typical corporate websites i.e., landing pages).

 - In our environment, where people can more quickly find answers and get needed products more quickly, they tend to be less patient with filling in a landing page form and waiting for the content to be emailed to them.

 What are the non-traditional options for content-gated lead generation?

 A new visitor comes to your site, and so you really want to capture their email address in order to market to them.
 However, if they are a new visitor, they likely don’t have any trust in your brand yet.

 We all know that one of the best ways to create trust in a brand is to have fantabulous content.
 I’m assuming that because you’re reading this ClearVoice blog you already know a thing or two about creating excellent content, and that you have that element covered.

 Another way to create trust in a brand, however, is to give your site visitors the benefit of not having to fill in a form to get access to your content.
 This doesn’t mean you can’t ask, though.
 One of the newer techniques that has worked well for a few of my clients, is to use a top of page interstitial frame with a “sign up for updates” type call to action.